IBS in Pregnancy: Risks & Best Treatments (GI Doctor Explains)

 IBS and late pregnancy (third trimester).

 IBS may become worse during the third trimester.
-In this trimester progesterone and estrogen levels are greatest.
-Progesterone hormone is known to slow things down inside your colon.
+In this trimester, progesterone and estrogen levels are greatest.
+The progesterone hormone is known to slow things down inside your colon.
 However, both IBS-constipation and IBS-Diarrhea can occur during the third trimester.

 Also, you may get stressed in your late pregnancy as the delivery and arrival of your new baby become near.
 Stress can play a role in your IBS.

-The most important concern is IBS-Constipation that worsens during the third trimester.
+The most important concern is IBS-Constipation which worsens during the third trimester.
 You can relieve IBS constipation by the use of bulking agents and others (discussed later in this article).

 3- Can IBS prevent you from getting pregnant?

-Chronic stress and depression in females can lead to a condition called Functional Hypothalamic Amenorrhea (FHA).
-FHA causes a disturbance in your menstrual period and this may lead to fertility problems.
+Chronic stress and depression in females can lead to Functional Hypothalamic Amenorrhea (FHA).
+FHA causes a disturbance in your menstrual period, and this may lead to fertility problems. (reference)

 IBS itself is not known to prevent you from getting pregnant.
 But the same “stress” that led to IBS may lead to problems with fertility.